davesag/locaternator/README.md

 #### Received Data

-The data we get back from either `geonames` or `freegeoip` is coerced into the following uniform structure
+The data we get back from either `geonames` or `telize/freegeoip` is coerced into the following uniform structure

 ```yml
 - name: "a name"